IBSE-IITM/HumanGenomeGraphs/genome_graph_structural_analysis/README.md

 The directory contains a portable Snakemake based workflow that can be used for the structural analysis of genome graphs.

 1) Move the processed bgzipped and indexed VCF files to ```datasets/input_files/processed_vcf_files/```.
-The files should have the extension .vcf.gz and the correspnding indices should have the extension .vcf.gz.tbi
+    * The variants in each contig should be present in individual VCF files.
+VCF files should be names as CONTIG_NAME.vcf.gz
+    * CONTIG_NAME should match the headers in the FASTA file as well as the CHROM column in the VCF file
+    * The corresponding index file should be named CONTIG_NAME.vcf.gz.tbi

 2) Edit the filepaths of the linear reference genome and the karyotype file in ```config/config.yaml```.

 3) Move the karyotype file describing the chromosomes into ```datasets/input_files/```.
-The current directory contains the karyotype file for human reference genome GRCH38.
+    * This repo when cloned will contain the karyotype file for human reference genome GRCH38
+    * Make sure the keys for individual contigs in the karyotype file match the CONTIG_NAME in the VCF filename

 4) Optionally the parameters of the analysis (like the bin_width for subgraph creation, node_cutoff for invariance etc.) can also be altered in ```config/config.yaml```.